November 06, 2012

 - Give an internal Riak Tech Talk to a local dev team (you'll be giving a lot of these...)

 - Plan and hold a Riak Meetup in your city

 - Pick a client library, write a Riak sample application with it and deploy it on EC2; open source the code; write a blog post about it (using KV, bonus points for using experimental branches (e.g. riak_dt, yokozuna))

 - Write and publish a blog post about one piece of the Riak internals we haven't covered yet (e.g. "PW vs W" or "The lifecycle of a PUT request")

 Does this sound like a fun?
-Send and email to email@example.com.
+Send an email to firstname.lastname@example.org.
 We're hiring TEs in Boston, LA, Chicago, DC, Austin, and various other major cities.

 Where To Find Mark